 We are subject to income taxes in both the United States and the various foreign jurisdictions in which we operate.
-Significant judgment is required in determining our worldwide provision for income taxes and, in the ordinary course of business, there are many transactions and calculations where the ultimate tax determination is uncertain.
+Significant judgment is required in determining our worldwide provision for income taxes, and in the ordinary course of business, there are many transactions and calculations where the ultimate tax determination is uncertain.
 Our long-term effective tax rates could be adversely affected by changes in the mix of earnings in countries with differing statutory tax rates, changes in the valuation of deferred tax assets and liabilities or changes in tax laws, as well as other factors.
 Our judgments may be subject to audits or reviews by local tax authorities in each of these jurisdictions, which could adversely affect our income tax provisions.
-Furthermore, we have had limited historical profitability upon which to base our estimate of future long-term effective tax rates.
+As of March 31, 2008, we have net deferred tax assets of approximately \$54.9 million, which are comprised primarily of net operating losses and tax credits in the United States.
+Consequently, our cash tax rate in the United States will be significantly lower than our effective tax rate for the next one or two fiscal years.
+However, we expect our cash tax set to continue to increase over time as our cash tax rate approaches our effective tax rate.